-Before we go any further, I want to point out the state’s First Stop Business Information Center.
+Before we go any further, I want to point out the state’s First Stop Business Information Center when you’re looking at how to get a business license in Illinois.
 This website and hotline exist to help you find business and regulatory info.
 You can call to talk to business specialists, search for requirements, and more.
-If you have any doubts about how to obtain a business license in Illinois, call the hotline at 800-252-2923 or email them at [email protected].
+If you have any doubts about how to get a business license in Illinois, call the hotline at 800-252-2923 or email them at [email protected]

 Since every new Illinois business needs a registration certificate, it’s best to tackle this first and get it out of the way.
 You can complete registration online, via mail, or at an Illinois Department of Revenue office.
 Filing everything online takes one to two days to process, instead of six to eight weeks for mail-in applications.

 If you want to register online, fill out the forms on the MyTax Illinois site.
 If you prefer tangible forms, print the REG-1 application form here and mail it to:

 Central Registration Division, Illinois Department of Revenue PO Box 19030 Springfield, IL 62794-9030